 Financial benefits include:

 - Campus housing

 - Transportation allowance

 - Graduate school application fee waiver at their host institution

 Program dates are typically early June through early August.

-Check back in the fall for the application deadline for the summer of 2015 (applications are typically due in mid-February).
-In the meanwhile, if you have questions about how to prepare your application the C3 Undergraduate Fellowship program, please contact your LADO campus representative.
+C3 will accept application to the 2015 C3 Undergraduate Fellowship Program between Oct.
+31, 2014 and Feb.
+1st, 2015.
+In the meantime, if you have questions about how to prepare your application the C3 Undergraduate Fellowship program, please visits the links below and contact your LADO campus representative.